 XBT networks (Fig 9, red) have been used to measure upper ocean thermal variability on basin-scales for the past 30 years.
-These networks have made major scientific contributions to problems such as ENSO variability and the estimation of global ocean warming (e.g. Levitus et al., 2009).
+These networks have made major scientific contributions to problems such as ENSO variability and the estimation of global ocean warming (e.g. [39]).
 They helped to provide scientific justification for the Argo Program, which has replaced the original broadscale XBT networks, and they generated statistical information used in Argo's design.
-The upper ocean thermal network was reviewed prior to OceanObs99 (Smith et al., 2001), and a major evolution has taken place in the past decade (Goni et al., 2009 CWP).
+The upper ocean thermal network was reviewed prior to OceanObs'99 [40], and a major evolution has taken place in the past decade [27].
 Today's XBT networks, with their line-based sampling modes, are focused on temporal and spatial variability that is not resolved by the broad-scale Argo float array.
-For example, XBT transects are one of the few sources of high resolution measurements in the boundary currents (Send et al., 2009 CWP) and the only means of measuring time-varying geostrophic transport integrals from ocean boundary to ocean boundary.
-In addition to XBT sampling, many SOOP ships collect a range of other underway sea surface data, marine meteorology, and profile data (Goni et al., 2009 CWP).
+For example, XBT transects are one of the few sources of high resolution measurements in the boundary currents [20] and the only means of measuring time-varying geostrophic transport integrals from ocean boundary to ocean boundary.
+In addition to XBT sampling, many SOOP ships collect a range of other underway sea surface data, marine meteorology, and profile data [27].

-Fig 9.
-XBT (red) and Argo (blue) profile locations for the years 2000 (left) and 2007 (right) illustrate the evolution of both networks.
+Figure 9.
+XBT (red) and Argo (blue) profile locations for the years 2000 (top) and 2007 (bottom) illustrate the evolution of both networks.

-Substantial issues for the XBT networks include the volatility of the shipping industry, making it difficult to maintain sampling along selected routes, and systematic measurement errors of temperature and depth (e.g. Wijffels et al., 2008).
+Substantial issues for the XBT networks include the volatility of the shipping industry, making it difficult to maintain sampling along selected routes, and systematic measurement errors of temperature and depth (e.g. [26]).
 Systematic depth errors are thought to be due to small changes in manufacturing causing probe fall-rates to vary in time.
-Temperature errors can result from wire insulation problems, leading to an overall positive temperature bias because of the simple DC bridge circuitry, that can be difficult to detect and estimate.
+Temperature errors can result from wire insulation problems, leading to an overall positive temperature bias because of the XBT's simple DC bridge circuitry that can be difficult to detect and estimate.
 Two technical developments are identified that could add substantial value to the XBT networks: